leocornus/leocornus.buildout.cfgrepo/sample/cache/README.rst

-Some buildout samples around Redis server.
+Some buildout samples around cache servers.

 Lists of cases
 --------------